YCRC Return To Play Protocol

 - With the exception of guardians who are assisting children with dressing, spectators must report directly to a designated viewing area and should only leave their seats to use the washroom or arena concession.
 Spectators assisting children must report to designated viewing area immediately after children are dressed.

-- Current regulations will allow up to 50% capacity in the arena stands provided spectators are socially distanced properly, and 32 people in the arena lobby.
+- Current regulations will allow a seating capacity of 294 spectators in the arena stands provided spectators are socially distanced properly, and 32 people in the arena lobby.
+When passing others in the hallways or doorways, please stay to the right (keep oncoming traffic to your left).

 - Washrooms directly off the viewing area are available for spectator use.
 Maximum of two individuals per restroom.